cavrinceanu/specklefilters/README.md

 # Speckle filters

-This repository archives the a collection of Jupyter notebooks used in the Python implementation of speckle filters used in the paper:
+This repository archives a collection of Jupyter notebooks used in the Python implementation of speckle filters used in the paper.
+Please note the paper has been written in 2019 and published at a later date.

 _Vrinceanu C., Grebby S., Marsh.
 S., (2023), The performance of speckle ﬁlters on Copernicus Sentinel-1 SAR images containing natural oil slicks, Quarterly Journal of Engineering Geology and Hydrogeology, Geological Society of London, DOI: 10.1144/qjegh2022-046_